valarnet/valarnet-blog/pages/about.md

 ---

 My name is Ash.
-I am a Network Engineer with a decade plus experience designing, implementating, and administering network solutions.
-I hold multiple certifications from vendors such as Cisco, Fortinet, AWS, and  Google.
-[My LinkedIn Profile](https://www.linkedin.com/in/ashenafi-w-bekele-4938a424)
+I am a Network Engineer experienced in designing, implementating, and administering network solutions.
+I hold multiple certifications from vendors such as Cisco, Fortinet, AWS, and  Google. - <a href="https://www.linkedin.com/in/ashenafi-w-bekele-4938a424" target="_blank">My LinkedIn Profile</a>

-The name of this blog is a combination of J.R.R.
-Tolkien's world (Valar) and another realm I enjoy: networking (net).
+The name of this blog is a combination of Tolkien's world (Valar) and another realm I enjoy: networking (net).

-Look around and if you feel like it, leave any kind of feedback.

-**Two quotes I like:**
+**Two quotes:**

-*"What you aim at determines what you see." - Jordan Peterson*

 *"The impediment to action advances action.
 What stands in the way becomes the way." - Marcus Aurelius*

+*"What you aim at determines what you see." - Jordan Peterson*